Content Creators

 You must have the following:

-• Visual Studio Code: Dowload it here .
-Beyond hosting the Decentraland Editor extension, it helps you create scenes a lot faster and with less errors.
+• Visual Studio Code: Only necessary if you plan to edit the scene’s code.
+Download it here .
+It helps you write code a lot faster and with less errors.
 A source code editor marks syntax errors, autocompletes while you write and even shows you smart suggestions that depend on the context that you’re in.
 You can also click on an object in the code to see the full definition of its class and what attributes it supports.

 Supported languages and syntax #